-When Hear and Say opened its doors on 6 July 1992, the options available for children with profound hearing loss were at the edge of change.
+When Hear and Say opened its doors on 6 July 1992, the options available for children with profound hearing loss were changing.

 Inspired by a lecture from Canadian childhood hearing impairment consultant, Judy Simser, Dimity Dornan received a Churchill Fellowship in 1991 to begin pursuing her dream of supporting children born deaf to learn to listen and speak.
 The opportunity saw Dimity travel to Canada to study the auditory-verbal therapy approach with Simser and North York General Hospital’s Warren Estabrooks, with the purpose to set up a non-profit auditory-verbal program in Brisbane.